aaviator42/StorX-API/README.md

 The input is expected to have a key `version` with a corresponding string value containing the version of the remote.
 The output is a JSON-encoded associative array containing three key-value pairs:
 1. `version` that contains the API receiver script's version
 2. `pong` that contains `OK` if the versions match, and `ERR` if they don't.
-3. `keyOutputSerialization`: the serialization method configured by the user for the `readKey` endpoint.
+3. `keyOutputSerialization`: the serialization method configured for the `readKey` and `readAllKeys` endpoints.

  ----

- Documentation updated `2022-01-19`
+ Documentation updated `2022-02-22`